Content production is like building a portfolio.

 The “pray and hope” approach doesn’t work.
 It’s about continuously promoting your content, building a network of fans and followers, compiling groups that react well to your content (without being spammy, mind you), figuring out ways to re-post and distribute shorter snippets, and repurposing your content over time.

-Given the sensitive timing of some pieces, it often makes sense boosting posts and scheduling paid campaigns along the organic distribution.
+Given the sensitive timing of some pieces, it often makes sense boosting posts and scheduling paid campaigns along with the organic distribution.
 Try it out with $20 – $50 per post for a while and see if it makes any impact for your audience.

 For non-timely content, you can tap into online communities collaborating across different social channels.